agrechnev/npe/README.txt

 Unit Tests: Contains unit tests for classes UserController.
 This is a demonstration of unit testing with Spring Boot and Spring Security.
 Uses Mockito+Hamcrest, of course.

-Spring Security: I opted to use a simple password-based approach, outlined here
+Spring Security: I opted to use a simple ("Basic") password-based approach, outlined here

 https://spring.io/guides/tutorials/spring-security-and-angular-js/